IrinaMax/Statistica_of_diabetes/README.md

 ##  $ Class.variable..0.or.1.                                                 : int  1 0 1 0 1 0 1 0 1 1 ...
 ```

 The summary shows the mean, quartile etc values of the variables if they are numeric.
 The Outcome variable is supposed to be a factor with two levels, 1 and 0 and we're going to change that later.
-And note that some of the variables carry 0 values which is not quite possible.
-E.g. it is not possible for someone's BMI or BloodPressure be 0.
-So there must be some problem with collection of the data and we're going to do some tidying of the data.
+And note that some of the variables carry 0 values which is not really good.
+So there must be some problem with collection of the data and I can delet all rows with 0, but then I loos half of the data and I am not really want to loos so much.

 ```{r}